okfn/data-catalog-spec/source/index.rst

 * Dataset

-The catalog ``MUST`` support representing the ``Dataset`` entities in JSON and ``SHOULD`` support their representation as DCat encoded in N3.
+The catalog ``MUST`` support representing the ``Dataset`` entities in JSON and ``SHOULD`` support their representation as DCAT encoded in N3.
 A full specification of the Dataset entity and its subcomponents can be found in the separate Entity Schemas sectio below.

 URL Structure